10 types of mould you might find in your home – plus how to get rid of each one

 1. Stachybotrys chartarum (toxic black mould)

-Where it can be found: It thrives on damp walls, particularly behind or as mould on wallpaper and fibreboard, and in cool, damp conditions.
+Where it can be found: It thrives on damp walls, particularly behind or on wallpaper and fibreboard, and in cool, damp conditions.

 Health issues: Most black moulds come from the same strain as green mould and aren’t too much of a concern – but one type is toxic.
 Stachybotrys chartarum produces mycotoxins that can be harmful if inhaled or ingested over an extended period.